brian-team/brian2/docs_sphinx/user/running.rst

 Continuing/repeating simulations
 --------------------------------

-Every simulated object has a `~BrianObject.store` method, that allows to store its current state, including internal state variables (e.g. ``lastspike``, used for the refractory mechanism in `NeuronGroup`).
-Most of the time, the user should call `store` on a `Network` which will store the state of all the objects in the network (use a plain ``store`` if you are using the magic system).
+To store the current state of a network, including the time of the simulation, internal variables like triggered but not yet delivered spikes, etc., call `Network.store` which will store the state of all the objects in the network (use a plain ``store`` if you are using the magic system).
 You can store more than one snapshot of a system by providing a name for the snapshot; if ``Network.store`` is called without a specified name, ``'default'`` is used as the name.
 To restore a network's state, use ``Network.restore``.

 The following simple example shows how this system can be used to run several trials of an experiment::